Fracton magnetohydrodynamics: Tensor electrodynamics and magnetohydrodynamics

 \section{Tensor electrodynamics and magnetohydrodynamics}

 Here we consider a rank-two theory of electromagnetism analogous to the standard, rank-one theory discussed in Sec.~\ref{sec:R1EM}.
-Such theories arise in systems hosting charged matter, which conserve not only electric charge, but its first moment (i.e., the dipole moment); these theories may emerge in various spin liquids~\cite{Xu1, Xu2, PretkoSubdimensional, MaPretko, Paramekanti}, and aspects of the theory are reminiscent of gravity \cite{PretkoGravity}, which is also a rank-two theory.
+Such theories arise in systems hosting charged matter, which conserve not only electric charge, but also its first moment (i.e., the dipole moment).
+Regarding the provenience of higher-rank gauge theories in a condensed matter setting, the emergence of higher-rank electromagnetism from microscopic spin-liquid Hamiltonians is discussed at length in Refs.~\cite{Xu1, Xu2, Xu3, PretkoSubdimensional, MaPretko, Paramekanti}.
+Additionally, certain aspects of these theories are reminiscent of gravity~\cite{PretkoGravity}, which is also a rank-two theory.